Waldorf Education was

 Other subjects that children in Waldorf schools have the privilege of taking are:

 Handwork – This begins in grade one and in some cases even kindergarten.
 In the lower grades this consists of finger knitting, learning to knit, learning to crochet and weaving.
 The logic here is the connections between the brain and the hands is solidified through handwork.
 For Steiner there is also the practical component of handwork which allows children to engage in meaningful work.
 In 2016 even the New York Times validated the value of knitting in helping brain function.

-Eurythmy – Eurythmy is a dance form that was developed by Steiner and is meant to tap into spirituality and to help develop the group dynamic amongst children.
+Eurythmy – Eurythmy is a dance form that Steiner developed and is meant to tap into spirituality and to help develop the group dynamic amongst children.
 As a group exercise it requires children to focus on what their peers are doing in order to keep the rhythm and ensure the exercise works.
 It is really hard to explain what it is.
 This blog post might help provide a better explanation.

 Painting – In the younger grades children learn watercolour painting, wet on wet painting.
 As they grow they move onto wet on dry painting and learning to draw.
-Steiner initially wanted the children to experience color and have color experiences.
-Again one the best parts of Waldorf education is its experiential nature.
+Because Steiner initially wanted the children to experience color and have color experiences.
+Again one of the best parts of Waldorf education is its experiential nature.

 Here is a video by Sarah who owns Bella Luna Toys, about how to get started in Watercolour Painting.

 If you want a more in-depth course you can check out Brian Wolfe’s paid weekly art course here.

 To learn more about Waldorf Education check out this video Why Waldorf?

 If you have younger children you need to check out the trailer to Kim Hunter’s documentary A Time To Play.
 Here she discusses how childhood is under siege by decreasing our children’s time to play.
 Personally, I believe that in the next 15 years there will be a back swing on the academization of childhood and that our grandchildren will once again experience the wonders of play.